The Koko Head Hike railway stairs are a grueling test of will and lead you to the Koko Head Crater summit, which is a view worth the grind!

 To get to the trailhead from the parking lot, follow the partially paved footpath behind the baseball diamond to the start of the railway.
 This is the part of the hike where some people get a little bit intimidated.
 After looking up at the railway and barely making out the ant-sized figures slowly making their way towards the summit, it is often enough to have most people second-guessing themselves.

 Exhausted hikers sitting on the ground mark the entrance to the hike in Koko Head Regional Park, Hawaii Kai.
 They look up at you when you arrive, silently judging you.
-You can see them thinking in their heads will this guy struggle or not.
+You can see them thinking in their heads whether the next guy will struggle or not.

 About halfway up you will find the railway bridge, which stretches over the ravine below.
 It is a small section where the ground disappears out from under the track, replaced by green foliage.
 Here, you are literally crossing a railway bridge to the next section.
 The railway ties in this area are placed much closer together and for the most, part it is safe as long as you walk slowly and step carefully.
 If you have a fear of heights you can take a detour into the bushes until you pass this section as pictured below.

 After the exhilarating bridge section, the Koko Head hike gets exponentially steeper.
 On the plus side, for the short people out there, this is where the Koko Head stairs begin to get shorter!
 If you are attempting to run, this part is likely where you will finish your running and commence the walking.
-Don’t be ashamed only absolute jets can continue running after this middle section.
+Don’t be ashamed only very fit trail-runners can continue running after this middle section.

 About three-fourths of the way up you start to get a preview of the view that you’ll see from the top.
 Turning around you can see the gorgeous blue waters of Hanauma Bay, the overhead view of Hawaii Kai, and the shooting range near the base of the crater.
 This is also the part of the hike where people on their way down start offering words of encouragement about getting to the top.